Tarush-Singh35/Dynamic-gate-control-based-4-stage-charge-pump/README.md

 Reducing power consumption in modern VLSI circuits and systems has become significant research due to more demand of low power memory devices.
 To reduce power consumption, the power supply voltage tends to be scaled down.
 It also reduces noise margin and speed of operation, which is not favour in digital circuits.
 The performance of the low power memory device depends on physical mechanisms of oxide tunneling which need constant high voltage irrespective of the MOS technology and scaling.
 Furthermore, low power devices such as EEPROM and flash memories require higher voltage to perform write and erase operations.
 Consequently,to design on-chip memory circuits with low power supply voltage is very difficult and critical challenge for nonvolatile memory applications.
 However, this problem is solved by charge pump (CP) circuits.
 The CP circuit provides higher on-chip voltage with low power supply voltage.
 The CP circuit utilize charge transfer switches (CTS) for transferring charges and pumping capacitors as energy storage elements.
 CP circuits are used in nearly all EEPROM and flash memory devices.The CP circuit is also used in the power managementblocks of liquid-crystal-display (LCD) panels and quiescent touch sensor power supply circuits.

 # Working
+The voltage difference between N-th and (N?1)- th stage nodes at the end of each pumping cycle is given by VNþ1  VN ¼ VC  VT  VM ð1Þ where VC is the voltage change at each node due to capacitive coupling by clock, VT is the threshold voltage drop of diode connected NMOS, VM is the voltage by which the capacitors are charged and discharged when the CP is supplying output current IOUT

+VOUT  VIN ¼ N
+C
+C þ CP
+ VClk  VT
+   ½  VT
+ N IOUT
+ð Þ C þ CP f
+

+In dynamic gate control based CP the active control of substrate terminal voltage of the PMOS CTS is provided by two auxiliary PMOS transistors based on.
+While the dynamic gate control is provided by one PMOS and one NMOS [2].
+In dynamic gate control based CP the gate terminal voltage of CTS PMOS is controlled to reduce the ON resistance of the CTS PMOS.
+As the voltage step per stage in the CP is given by

 # Designing